The Silicon Valley of China

 Do not expect to see much of the traditions and old charming architecture you might have in your mind when thinking about China.
 This is really different and an exception to what other large cities in the country are, sharing culture and heritage with the new and modern.
 Visiting the city is easy in that sense, with majority of the landmark constructions around the central Shimin Square, a day is well enough if you merely plan to get a glimpse of the city itself; however, with that many other great cities in its vicinity, this can easily increase to several days even weeks.
 No doubt making the base in Shenzhen will work the best and the most optimal.

-For further information about Shenzhen visit Wikipedia and Wikitravel sites.
+For further information about Shenzhen visit Wikipedia site.
 China’s currency is the Renminbi (¥, CNY).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

 - Lianhuashan Park Literally meaning the Lotus Hill Park.
 Located at the north of the city, this vast piece of nature of what used to be the area before the city is a great place for retreat and escape the rush and busy life of the streets.
 The views from the higher area are the best you will get from the skyline of the entire Futian District.
 You can reach it via the Children’s Palace metro station.